X

 | Headaches / fatigue | Common | – |

-This is the side effect that receives the least attention — despite being significant in the long term.
-When people lose weight on semaglutide, a substantial portion of that weight loss is lean mass, not fat.
-Studies show that approximately 30–40% of total weight loss may be muscle mass.
-This is not specific to semaglutide — it is a general consequence of calorie-restricted weight loss.
-But the scale of weight loss achieved on semaglutide makes it clinically relevant.
+This is the side effect that is talked about the least – although it is significant in the long term.
+When people lose weight on semaglutide, a considerable part of it is not fat mass, but muscle mass.
+Studies show that about 30–40% of the total weight loss is muscle mass.
+This is not specific to semaglutide – it is a general consequence of calorie-restricted weight loss.
+But the extent of the weight loss on semaglutide makes it clinically relevant.

-This is the uncomfortable truth about semaglutide — and information that most patients receive too late: after stopping, most people regain weight rapidly.
+This is the uncomfortable truth about semaglutide – and the information that most patients receive too late: after stopping, most people quickly regain the weight.

-Semaglutide does not treat the underlying cause of obesity — it modulates hormonal signals that regulate hunger and satiety.
-While it is in the body, less food is consumed.
-When it is stopped, the original hunger signals return — often more intensely than before, because the body has responded to caloric restriction.
-Studies (STEP-4 withdrawal study) show: patients who switched from the therapeutic dose to placebo after 68 weeks on semaglutide regained approximately two thirds of the weight lost within a year.
+Semaglutide does not combat a cause of obesity – it modulates hormone signals that regulate hunger and satiety.
+As long as it is in the body, less is eaten.
+When it is stopped, the original hunger signals come back – often more intensely than before, because the body has reacted to calorie restriction.
+Studies (the STEP-4 withdrawal study) show: patients who, after 68 weeks on semaglutide, switched from the active dose to placebo regained, on average, about two thirds of the lost weight within a year.

-The most important interaction is with insulin and sulphonylureas: semaglutide improves blood glucose control, which means doses of these medications often need to be reduced to avoid hypoglycaemia.
-A clinically underestimated interaction: the slowed gastric emptying can affect the absorption of other medications.
-Check all combinations with the interaction check.
+The most important interaction is the one with insulin and sulfonylureas: semaglutide improves blood sugar control, which is why the dose of these medications often has to be reduced in order to avoid hypoglycaemia.
+A clinically underestimated interaction: the slowed gastric emptying can influence the absorption of other medications.
+Check all combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |